mozilla/data-docs/src/tools/guiding_principles.md

 Once data is accessible through BigQuery, users within Mozilla also get the benefit of leveraging common tools for data access.
-Beyond the Google-provided BigQuery console, Mozilla provides access to instances of Redash, Tableau, and other tools either with connections to BigQuery already available or with concrete instructions for provisioning connections.
+Beyond the Google-provided BigQuery console, Mozilla provides access to instances of Redash, Looker, and other tools either with connections to BigQuery already available or with concrete instructions for provisioning connections.

 Some near real-time use cases can be handled via BigQuery as well, with BigQuery